kultrip/predsea/README.md

-# med-sea-pred
+# Predsea
-Mediterranean Sea Prediction Models
+Predicting the sea conditions